 Three Prong Approach to Research

-When you do these types of comparisons, consider what you already believe too and be honest.
+When you do this work, consider what you already believe too and be honest.
 Keep the highest regard for the Scriptures and be willing to change your beliefs if after prayer and study you can see that they do not line up with what the Bible teaches.
 We do not work just to test teachings we believe to be false.
-We must also be willing to examine what we believe.
+We must also be willing to examine what we believe, and not try to make the Bible say what we want it to say.
 All beliefs must be submitted to the word of God.

 6. Practice debating different beliefs.
 Wouldn’t it be great if you could practice giving answers to questions about your faith or talking with someone who holds to non-Christian beliefs or ideas?
 There is a way you can sort of do this.
 It requires some acting and a partner.
 I am referring to a type pf role-playing activity.
 I wrote about this before in Teaching Your Children To Be Apologists under the heading “Give your children practice defending their faith”.